Back to Alabama

 Who It Names or Affects

-• People who receive SNAP benefits
+• People who use SNAP benefits to buy food

-• Retailers that accept SNAP payments
+• Retailers and stores authorized to accept SNAP payments

 Terms To Know